-Not only will districts enter the true cost of running CAEP programs, they will also enter into NOVA the various fund sources that contributed to these operational costs.
+Agencies will also enter into NOVA the various fund sources that contributed to the operational costs of CAEP.

-NOVA lists the six fund sources mandated in the AB104 legislation (see below) along with the California Adult Education Program funds.
+NOVA lists the six fund sources mandated in Education Code Section 84916(a-g) (see below) along with the CAEP funds.
 If a district's fund sources are also spent on non-CAEP related program areas, and it is difficult to separate between CAEP related and non-CAEP related funds, districts can prorate contributions for CAEP-related programs.
 This would also apply if revenue/funds were received for non-CAEP students - such as community services, community education, for-credit students, etc.